aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Website issues](https://github.com/aletheia-foundation/aletheia-foundation.github.io)
 * [Whitepaper issues](https://github.com/aletheia-foundation/whitepaper)

+## Milestone: Funding Channels

+The end goal is that Aletheia is financially sustainable, and the first step of this is to ensure methods that people can donate to the development of the platform are established.

 ## Milestone: Minimum Viable Product (MVP) 1st January 2018

 Aletheia's bare bones realase of a client that you can upload to a decentralised database and download from a decetralised database.